-Thank you for checking out the District of Columbia’s web page dedicated to the belief that the nation’s capital should be the safest place possible for children to live.
+Thank you for checking out the District’s web page dedicated to the belief that the nation’s capital should be the safest place possible for children to live.
 While there are many dangers that can confront us every day, one that is entirely preventable is exposure to lead.

 - Lives in or frequently visits housing built before 1978 that has been recently renovated or that is currently undergoing renovation, or where the paint is not well maintained;